bmork/defogger/dcs8000lh.md

 $ curl -u admin:123456 http://192.168.2.37/config/led.cgi?led=off
 led=off
 ```

-There are lots of settings which can be controlled using this API.
+Most camera settings can be controlled using this API and e.g curl for
+the command line.
+There are also packages implementing API clients,
+like for example this nodejs one: https://www.npmjs.com/package/nipca

-### Streaming video locally
+### <a name="Streaming"></a>Streaming video locally

 The whole point of all this...
 We can now stream directly from the
 camera using for example: